k00ka/bowling-game-kata/README.md

 If, after two shots in a frame, at least one pin is still standing, it’s called an open frame.
 Open frames are taken at face value, your score is the sum of the pins knocked down.

 ####Implement Basic Scoring
-At this point we know that a game consists of 10 frames with 2 rolls each, so twenty chances to score points A game is simply the sum of the pin counts
+At this point we know that:
+1. a game consists of 10 frames with 2 rolls each, so twenty chances to score points
+2. A game is simply the sum of the pin counts

 Let’s talk about:
 * Modelling
 * Testing